Webinar of the Month

 Webinar-of-the-Month Committee chair: Angus McKinnon, BVSc, MSc, DACT, DipVetMed, DABVP

-If you want access to more ISER webinars after viewing this month’s feature, you can purchase individual webinars, sign up for a full webinar subscription, or become an ISER Society member to gain completely free and unlimited access to our webinars.
+If you want access to more ISER webinars after viewing this month’s feature, you can become an ISER Society member to gain completely free and unlimited access to our webinars.

 Join now